uidaholib/digital-collections-docs/content/collection-creation/01-create.md

 ### Create Derivatives

+This step is done by the Digital Projects Manager or other CDIL staff.

 - Navigate to the [collectionbuilder-csv-template](https://github.com/uidaholib/collectionbuilder-csv-template) repo on GitHub
 - In the branch dropdown, create a new branch with name based on the collection name you used in your objectid (`tabor`).
 Use only lowercase letters for branch name, preferably one word.
 - In GitHub Desktop, fetch and pull the changes to the collectionbuilder-csv-template repository.
 - Switch to the new branch you just created, and open it in Visual Studio Code.
-- In the base of the repository, create an `objects` folder and add the collection's digital objects to it.
+- In the base of the repository, create an "objects" folder and add the collection's digital objects to it.
 - In the terminal, run the command `rake generate_derivatives`.
-This will create `thumbs` and `small` folders inside your `objects` folder, inside of which you'll find newly-created thumbs and smalls of the collection objects.
+This will create "thumbs" and "small" folders inside your "objects" folder, inside of which you'll find newly-created thumbs and smalls of the collection objects.

 ### Place Objects on Server

+This step is done by the Digital Projects Manager or other CDIL staff.

 - On the library web server, navigate to /digital/objects/, and create a new folder based on the name you gave to the collection's objectids and GitHub branch (in this case, the folder name is `tabor`).
 - Make sure that the `rake generate_derivatives` task is complete before doing the following steps.